 For the remainder of Radio Stars’ brief life, I played a Rick 3001 (and a Precision, but that’s another story).
 This model was rather less elaborate, but possibly more in tune with the times.

 And then, to be frank, I dumped Ricks for 20 years, until the 90s.
 Well, let’s face it, who needed bassists in the 80s?
 When John’s Children made their US debut in San Diego in 1999, I borrowed a 4001 from Anja Stax.
 Joy was unbounded.

-I borrowed a 4001 from Antje Stax when John’s Children made their US debut in San Diego in 1999.
+Actually that’s not strictly true, in fact.
 We were just about to go into ‘Dirty Pictures’ when guitarist Boz Boorer deliberately began playing an entirely different tune.
 We had ‘authenticity’ issues until late in the night that evening, I can tell you this much.
+Sodding purists.

 And when I made my own personal US debut in Boston in 2007, I borrowed one from Tristan da Cunha’s bassist Brian Church.
 It was even a blond one, for old times sake.
 But it had a sticker.

 Then along came my Scandinavian Mammal-debut, in Stockholm in 2011.
 Here I used local boy Anders Lundquist’s fine-looking black 4001.

 And finally, in 2014, just in time for the GG&S project and subsequent ventures, I bought a 4003 and, for the first time, realised that using Ric-o-Sound is actually a damned good tactic.
 I had never actually done that before, I have to admit.
 DI the neck, tweak the bridge – sorted.

 And there we are.
 Full circle.
 Except that now women are allowed, unlike various shower-based discussions held in Radio Stars times.
 More on this topic soon.
 Be seeing you!